ManuGithubSteam/Surface3ProArch/README.md

 ### Build and install surface Kernel

-__NOTE: The 4.15 kernel in the arch repo seems to support most stuff right now, maybe not needed anymore...__
+__NOTE: The 4.18 kernel in the arch repo seems to support most stuff right now, maybe not needed anymore...__
+__NOTE2: The Kernel 4.19 does not support TOUCH anymore.
+Stick with 4.18 it supports everything.__

 `pacaur -S linux-surfacepro3-git`